SkoolNotes/Taproot/2021CS240/_KBhCS240ThreatModelingAssignment.md

 -   Third party authorization and our hosting partners (AWS S3)
 -   Intentional, non-data leaking misuses (DDOS; creating fake accounts, etc.)
+-   Authorized third-party access without prior credential-sharing

+As the on-site hosting and UI is the primary service that Condution is providing, it is not useful to divert time in preventing the intentional or accidentally shutdown of the reference server.
+Although, it is useful to use services like Cloudflare as a no-effort prevention for such attacks.

+Also, user data is also locally backed up.
+Hence, it is possible to restore services by simply hosting another instance and restoring data.

 # What methods of attacks do we prevent?